miletsky/empathic-wp-bootstrap/readme.md

 ## Overview
-Bootstrap to create WordPress based projects
+Bootstrap to create Wordpress based projects
-WordPress 4.2.2
+Wordpress 4.2.2

 ## Supplementary stuff
 Consider using https://github.com/miletsky/wordpress-html5-boilerplate as your theme bootstrap

 ## Structure
-* `public` - wordpress itself, this should be the root folder of your virtual host.
+* `public` - Wordpress itself, this should be the root folder of your virtual host.
 * `private` - sql dumps & other stuff which souldn't be accessible over http.

 ## Bare installation
-* Configure virtual host with root in public
+* Configure virtual host with root in `public` folder
-* Update public/wp-config.php with your actual database credentials
+* Update `public/wp-config.php` with your actual database credentials
-* Pass through WordPress installer
+* Pass through Wordpress installer
 * Use import/export for database migrations

 ## Installation from existing dump
-* Create a database and import any wordpress db, it will be completely wiped with import script.
+* Create a database and import any Wordpress db, it will be completely wiped with import script.
 Or manually create `wp_options` table with the 'siteurl' option.
 * Update 'siteurl' to your actual domain.
 * Update `public/wp-config.php` with your actual database credentials.
 * Run `php private/dump/import.php`, note that ***it requres the wp-config.php and `wp_options` table with actual siteurl***.